PiwnicaUwU/RPCommands/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📜 Description
-**NarrativeCommands** is a plugin for **EXILED** that adds narrative text commands, enabling players to enhance their roleplaying experience on SCP: Secret Laboratory servers.
+**RPCommands** is a plugin for **EXILED** that adds narrative text commands, enabling players to enhance their roleplaying experience on SCP: Secret Laboratory servers.

 With this plugin, you can create immersive descriptions of actions, thoughts, and surroundings that will be visible to nearby players.